fetachallenge/fetachallengesubmission/README.md

 Keep track of your environment and dependencies during development.
 This information will be necessary for building the Docker container and determining the base image.

 For Python solutions, we recommend using a virtual environment to manage dependencies.
-Use the following commands to create one and save its configuration:
+Use the following commands to create one and save its configuration during project development:

 ```bash
 # Create and activate a virtual environment